 A potential for pain, or an unrecognizable event, causes fear.
-The amygdalae, organs in the limbic system, detect such possibilities and send the signals which generate the fear emotion.
+The amygdalae, organs in the limbic system, detect such possibilities and send the signals which generate the fear emotion, which sets off avoidance activities.
 Unlike the rational brain, emotions trigger a variety of instinctual attitudes and behaviors.
 Each such emotion is chosen by the limbic brain to meet a particularly demanding contingency in life.
 The anger emotion switches on attitudes and behaviors which support confrontation.
-Fear, on the other hand, responds to danger by recalling fearful images, preparing the body for flight and by signaling muscles to freeze, or flee.
+Fear, on the other hand, responds to danger by recalling fearful images, preparing the body for flight and by signaling avoidance activity, directing the muscles to freeze, or flee.

 Fear acts instantly.
 It will stiffen your muscles before you can walk to the edge of a precipice.
 While fear signals act swiftly to avoid danger, they intensify when danger is unavoidable.
 In such situations, fear signals inhibit conscious thinking and set off subconscious searches for escape routes, while preparing the body to freeze, flee, or to defend itself.
 Those subconscious searches flash images of the results of failure.
 A lack of escape avenues intensifies the fear emotion.
 Together, the recalled images, the urges to escape and the bodily preparations for stress feel unpleasant.

 What Causes Fear – An Evolutionary Survival Mechanism

 - Fear, triggered by the amygdala, is one of nature's earliest survival mechanisms.